Chart Color Schemes

 Berriedale - Chigwell is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Berriedale - Chigwell, as per the latest Census, consisted of 84.5% houses and 15.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Hobart metro had 83.1% houses and 17.0% other dwellings.
-Home ownership in Berriedale - Chigwell was 31.3%, similar to Hobart metro's level.
-The remaining dwellings were either mortgaged (37.5%) or rented (31.2%).
-The median monthly mortgage repayment in the area was $1,300, aligning with Hobart metro's average.
-The median weekly rent figure was $310, compared to Hobart metro's $320.
-Nationally, Berriedale - Chigwell's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Berriedale-Chigwell, as per the latest Census data, consisted of 84.5% houses and 15.5% other dwellings.
+This compares to Hobart metro's figures of 83.1% houses and 17.0% other dwellings.
+Home ownership in Berriedale-Chigwell stood at 31.3%, similar to Hobart metro, with the remaining dwellings either mortgaged (37.5%) or rented (31.2%).
+The median monthly mortgage repayment was $1,300, aligning with the Hobart metro average, while the median weekly rent was $310, compared to Hobart metro's figures of $1,300 and $320 respectively.
+Nationally, Berriedale-Chigwell's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing